InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/intro.md

 Integration with panels can create powerful workflows.
 For example, a particular command can be triggered automatically by a Finsemble component, allowing the end user to interact with the resulting display in the Bloomberg panel to complete the operation.

 This functionality is unidirectional, i.e., commands are sent to a panel from Finsemble via Terminal Connect.
-Most Bloomberg commands can be used in this manner even if they don't have specific Terminal Connect support.
+Any command can by sent from Finsemble into a Bloomberg panel.

 #### The anatomy of a Bloomberg command
 Each Bloomberg command is made up of: